A Tale of Two Cities (Lost): Flashbacks

 In Jack's flashbacks, Jack is going through a divorce from his wife Sarah (Julie Bowen).
 He demands to know who she has been dating, but she refuses to tell him, so he spies on her and steals her cell phone.
 He proceeds to call every number in her phone, and his father Christian Shephard's (John Terry) cell phone rings.
 After following Christian to an Alcoholics Anonymous meeting, Jack accuses him of sleeping with his wife and physically attacks him.
 After Jack is arrested, Sarah pays his bail.
-She tells him Christian is no longer sober, and also tells him "now [he has] something to fix."

-She then leaves with an unidentified man.
+She tells him she only spoke to Christian to get help for Jack, and also tells Jack that now he has "something to fix."
+She then leaves with an unidentified man, revealing Christian was never the other man.